Marius-hubb/Marius-hubb/README.md

   - <a href="https://github.com/Marius-hubb/John-the-Ripper" target="_blank">Audit System Passwords using John The Ripper</a>
   - <a href="https://github.com/Marius-hubb/Burp-Suite" target="_blank">Parameter Tampering using Burp Suite</a>
   - <a href="https://github.com/Marius-hubb/Social-Engineering-Toolkit" target="_blank">Credential Harvesting Attack using Social Engineering Toolkit</a>

+- <b>Network Security Assessment</b>
     - <a href="https://github.com/Marius-hubb/OpenVas" target="_blank">Performing a Vulnerability Assessment in a target system using Greenbone Openvas</a>

-- <b>Network Security Assessment</b>
-    - <a href="https://github.com/Marius-hubb/OpenVas" target="_blank">Vulnerability Assessment using OpenVas</a>

 - <b>PowerShell</b>